MatteoDeBenedetti/Falling-Object-Tracking/README.md

 Behind the plexiglass is a cartesian robot that makes it possible to automate the whole processo of dropping the object, recovering it, bringing it to a desired position, dropping it and so on.

 ---

+This work is part of a bigger project for the Robots Mechanics exam, using the setup to estimate the physical and inertial properties of an object from its falling trajectory.

 ### Scripts:

 *gopro_calib.m*: The video needs to be corrected to consider the distorsion of the lens.
 This script estimates the distorsion parameters and saves them